Longyearbyen: Post-Second World War

-Plans were laid during the war to ensure a quick reconstruction and restarting of mining.
+Plans were laid during the war to ensure a quick reconstruction and resumption of mining.
 By 1948, coal production had reached the pre-war level of 480000 t per year.
 Nybyen was established in 1946 and consisted of five barracks, each housing 72 people.
 The first issue of Svalbardposten was published in November 1948.
 Until then, various wall newspapers had been published irregularly.
 In 1949, Longyearbyen received a telephone connection with the mainland via a radio connection between Svalbard Radio and Harstad.
 In 1949, a farm was built in Longyearbyen to hold cattle (for milk), pigs, and hens.
 A local radio station started broadcasting in 1950.
 The burial ground remained in use until 1950, with 44 people buried.
 However, it was discovered that the bodies were failing to decompose because of the permafrost, and that they could be preserving various microorganisms.
 Bodies have since been sent to the mainland for burial.
 The community centre Huset opened in 1951.

 Mining in Mine 1b was terminated in 1958, but operation in Mine 5 started the following year.
 Preliminary work on Mine 4 started in 1954, and from 1960 it was used as a reserve mine.
 The Norwegian Air Force started serving Longyearbyen with postal flights in the 1950s.
 In 1959, a man fell seriously ill, so a landing strip was prepared in Adventdalen.
 From the same year, Braathens SAFE started serving the tundra airport with irregular winter flights.
 In 1957, a principal was hired at the primary school and a new church was opened on 24 August 1958.
 From 1961, the primary school was supplemented by a private middle school.
 A branch of Tromsø Sparebank opened in 1959.

 In the 1960s, the town's farm was closed and replaced by industrial liquefaction of powdered milk.
 The first serial-produced snowmobile was taken into use in 1961.
 By 1969, there were 140 registered snowmobiles and only 33 registered cars.
 From 1962 to 1984, a recreational centre was run at Sverdrupbyen.
 Ordinary operation in Mine 4 started in 1966 but was terminated by 1970, two years after Mine 2b closed.
 Operations in Mine 6 commenced in 1969.
 Television broadcasting equipment was installed in 1969, with the schedule of the Norwegian Broadcasting Corporation being aired with a two-week delay.